The aim of the Intention Progression Competition is to incentivise and facilitate research around the multi-faceted problem of intention progression.

 If you have questions please contact us.

-To register your interest in the IPC, complete the form on the registration page.
+To register your interest in the IIPC, complete the form on the registration page.
 (Note: registering your interest does not imply a commitment to participate in the competition.)

 Following registration, you will receive access to the entrants' portal which contains all of the relevant competition resources.